-A typical application for WSN can be divided into several standard functional stages in which it firstly gather some controlled quantity while sensing the environment, process this data and form the packets that are then sent to a base station.
-The controlling algorithm case study presented in this paper follows this standard scenario.
-It performs the periodical sensing of the environmental temperature, with the period equal to one second, where an on-board ADC is used to convert the analog value into its digital interpretation.
-When the converted data are ready the application turns on the transceiver (radio), composes the network packet, waits till the radio is in the transmission mode and sends the data to an abstract base station.
+A typical application for WSN can be divided into several standard functional stages in which it first gathers some controlled quantity while sensing the environment, processes this data and forms the packets that are then sent to a base station.
+The case study presented in this paper follows this standard scenario.
+It performs a periodical sensing of the environmental temperature, with the period equal to one second.
+An on-board ADC is used to convert the analog value into its digital representation.
+When the converted data are ready, the application turns on the transceiver (radio), composes the network packet, waits till the radio is in the transmission mode and sends the data to an abstract base station.
 After the data transmission is over, the radio is switched to the Power Down state where it stays until it is reawaken in the following period triggered by means of a timer.
-The example of the interrupt handler of the timer used to trigger the ADC conversion is presented here:
+The interrupt handler of the timer used to trigger the ADC conversion is as follows: